 The amount and type of cement binder used in the concrete also affects the performance and durability of a concrete base or sub base.
 Shrinkage limited cement or general blended cement can be used as binders.
 A higher proportion of cement generally makes for a stronger concrete and makes the mix more workable.

 This article is part two in a series looking at the different materials used in road construction.
 Look out for part three in the next issue of Infrastructure magazine, which will go into more detail on unbound and stabilised granular materials, as well as recycled materials.
-Read the first article in this series on the Infrastructure website.
+Read the first article in this series here.